gregoryjflaherty/backend_mod_1_prework/final_prep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
 - What days are you going to work?
+  - I plan on working daily.
+On Saturdays and Sundays my primary focus will be self care.
+I plan on working for 2 hours on Saturday and 2 hours on Sunday.
+Monday through Friday I plan on working for about 8 hours a day.
 - What times on those days are you going to work?
+  - On Monday through Friday I plan on working from 9-5 in 45 minute increments.
+I will take a 15 minute break after every 45 minutes.
 - Where you going to be sitting/standing as you do this?
+  - I will be doing this in my office space at home.
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+  - I will be utilizing a Google Calendar plus a whiteboard that I have posted in my office space.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+  - Yes!
+I have my family members and a mentor in my life who are 'in the loop' on this plan.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+  - Yes, I have dedicated the majority of my weekend to these events.
+Saturday evening and Sunday afternoon are my blocked out times to engage in self care.

 ## Extensions
 Check out our thoughts on [extension activities](https://mod0.turing.io/prework/extensions) if you find yourself with some extra time before starting Mod 1!